310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% endbubble %}

 {% bubble Rei %}
-*Kukuku.* We of the Three Oddballs may indeed be human, but we have been removed from the fabric of humanity.
+*Kukuku.* We of the Three Eccentrics may indeed be human, but we have been removed from the fabric of humanity.
 And perhaps, because of that, we yearn to connect with other humans.

 Thus neither I, Shinkai-kun, nor Hibiki-kun would ever scorn anyone.

-The other two from the Five Oddballs remain barely within the fabric of humanity, so they may not have the same feelings as we do towards humans.
+The other two from the Five Eccentrics remain barely within the fabric of humanity, so they may not have the same feelings as we do towards humans.

 But perhaps they deny out of love, as well.
 I would not know something like that though.
 {% endbubble %}